Stanislav Petrov: Awards and commendations

 On 21 May 2004, the San Francisco-based Association of World Citizens gave Petrov its World Citizen Award along with a trophy and $1,000 "in recognition of the part he played in averting a catastrophe."
 In January 2006, Petrov travelled to the United States where he was honored in a meeting at the United Nations in New York City.
-There the Association of World Citizens presented Petrov with a second special World Citizen Award.
-The next day, Petrov met American journalist Walter Cronkite at his CBS office in New York City.
+There, the Association of World Citizens presented him with a second special World Citizen Award.
+The next day, he met American journalist Walter Cronkite at his CBS office in New York City.

-That interview, in addition to other highlights of Petrov's trip to the United States, was filmed for The Man Who Saved the World, a narrative feature and documentary film, directed by Peter Anthony of Denmark.
+That interview, in addition to other highlights of Petrov's trip to the United States, was filmed for The Man Who Saved the World, a narrative feature and documentary film, directed by Peter Anthony.
 It premiered in October 2014 at the Woodstock Film Festival in Woodstock, New York, winning "Honorable Mention: Audience Award Winner for Best Narrative Feature" and "Honorable Mention: James Lyons Award for Best Editing of a Narrative Feature."

+Various internet communities commemorate 26 September as Stanislav Petrov day, following Eliezer Yudkowsky's blog post highlighting the story: "Wherever you are, whatever you're doing, take a minute to not destroy the world.".

-For his actions in averting a potential nuclear war in 1983, Petrov was awarded the Dresden Peace Prize in Dresden, Germany, on 17 February 2013.
+For his actions in averting a potential nuclear war in 1983, Petrov received the Dresden Peace Prize in Dresden, Germany, on 17 February 2013.
 The award included €25,000.
 On 24 February 2012, he was given the 2011 German Media Award, presented to him at a ceremony in Baden-Baden, Germany.

 On 26 September 2018, he was posthumously honored in New York with the $50,000 Future of Life Award.
-At a ceremony at the Museum of Mathematics in New York, former United Nations Secretary General Ban Ki-Moon said: “It is hard to imagine anything more devastating for humanity than all-out nuclear war between Russia[sic] and the United States.
+At a ceremony at the National Museum of Mathematics in New York, former United Nations Secretary General Ban Ki-Moon said: "It is hard to imagine anything more devastating for humanity than all-out nuclear war between Russia[sic] and the United States.
 Yet this might have occurred by accident on September 26, 1983, were it not for the wise decisions of Stanislav Yevgrafovich Petrov.
-For this, he deserves humanity’s profound gratitude.
-Let us resolve to work together to realize a world free from fear of nuclear weapons, remembering the courageous judgement of Stanislav Petrov.”
+For this, he deserves humanity's profound gratitude.
+Let us resolve to work together to realize a world free from fear of nuclear weapons, remembering the courageous judgement of Stanislav Petrov."
 As Petrov had died, the award was collected by his daughter, Elena.
-Petrov’s son Dmitry missed his flight to New York because the US embassy delayed his visa.
+Petrov's son Dmitri missed his flight to New York because the US embassy delayed his visa.